 Each year famous horses, such as Coneygree and The Tin Man hold racegoers in thrall at many thousands of horse racing events worldwide.
-Such events reveal many champions over the years.
+Such events reveal many champion jockeys and horse racing facts over the years.

 Barbaro was one such champion that caused quite a stir in the horseracing world.